 In order to obtain a conviction for PC 32 accessory after the fact, the prosecutor must be able to prove – beyond a reasonable doubt – all the “elements of the crime” listed under CALCRIM 440 Jury instructions:

-• Someone committed a felony crime;
+- Someone committed a felony crime;

-• You knew they committed a felony, or they were charged or convicted of a felony;
+- You knew they committed a felony, or they were charged or convicted of a felony;

-• You knowingly harbored, concealed, or aided them after a felony was committed;
+- You knowingly harbored, concealed, or aided them after a felony was committed;

-• Your intent was to help them avoid or escape arrest, trial, conviction, or punishment.
+- you intended to help them avoid or escape arrest, trial, conviction, or punishment.

 The prosecutor will normally review all factors to determine if you have met all these conditions.
-This would include the type of relationship you have with the suspect, and whether you were somewhere present when the crime was committed.
+This would include the type of relationship you have with the suspect and whether you were somewhere present when the crime was committed.

 For example, did you help them flee the scene of the crime?
 Did you assist in destroying physical evidence?
-Did you lie to police or help them hide from law enforcement?
+Did you lie to the police or help them hide from law enforcement?

 What are the Legal Penalties?